R3DDY97/KICKthemOUT3/README.md

     Debian Installation

-    You can download KickThemOut by cloning the Git Repo and simply installing its requirements:
+    You can download KICKthemOut3 by cloning the Git Repo and simply installing its requirements:

     $ sudo apt-get update && sudo apt-get install nmap